-The Office of Assessment provides the College with comprehensive curricular assessment and outcomes management by utilizing high quality data to support continuous quality improvement efforts to optimize student success.
-The Office of Assessment mission is to foster a culture of planning, assessment, and continuous quality improvement throughout the College.
+The Office of Assessment provides the college with comprehensive curricular assessment and outcomes management by utilizing high-quality data to support continuous quality improvement efforts to optimize student success.
+The Office of Assessment's mission is to foster a culture of planning, assessment, and continuous quality improvement throughout the college.
 Our primary goal is enhancement and innovation in the achievement of both programmatic goals and student achievement within the professional pharmacy program.

 The director of the Office of Assessment works closely with individual faculty, course coordinators, and the Executive Committee to promote continuous assessment of these programmatic goals and student achievement.
 The director also collaborates with the Outcomes Assessment Committee and Curriculum Affairs Committee to conduct and facilitate course and instructional development and assessment.

 Activities coordinated by the Office of Assessment include:

 - Coordinate the college’s assessment activities and programmatic accreditation initiatives.
 Responsible for identifying and implementing instruments to assess student achievement and curricular effectiveness; developing a feedback mechanism to improve these measures; and establishing a timetable for their achievement.

 - Develop and implement a systematic outcomes assessment plan; oversee and coordinate programmatic assessments, including research and clinical practice/services.

 - Identify and refine instruments and methods to assess program effectiveness.
 Develop and maintain an electronic data warehouse of assessment information and reports, including AAMS.